Uninterrupted chilling without a care in the world

 Djis Tjil is a luxury self-catering fisherman’s cottage right on the famous mosselbank beach in Paternoster.
 Djis Tjil has a 180 degree view of the ocean, is barefoot walking distance from the famous Voorstrandt restaurant and does exactly what it says on the tin.
 Uninterrupted chilling on the beach without a care in the world.

-Djis Tjil has no neighbours, the three bedroom en-suite holiday house comfortably sleeps two, four, six or 8 people.
+The three bedroom en-suite holiday house comfortably sleeps four adults and four kids.
 We have modern amenities, a heated swimming pool and an atmosphere to match.
 The cottage radiates the west coast lifestyle one would come to expect in Paternoster, a now famous fishing village some 2 hours drive from Cape Town.
 Paternoster will provide food, song and wine, Djis Tjil will do the rest!

 If you are looking for luxury beachfront accommodation in Paternoster with breath-taking views over the ocean, Djis Tjil is the house for you.